samsun0585/Data-Pipeline-Delta-Lake-Streaming/README.md

+This assignment is about building a data pipeline using Delta Lake and Spark.
+First, we take a CSV file with employee data and load it into a Delta table.
+This helps convert raw data into a structured format that we can query and update easily.

+Then we check the data quality by finding missing values and duplicate rows to make sure the data is clean.
+After that, we define a schema so that the data types are fixed, and Delta Lake will not allow incorrect data to be written.

+Next, we perform operations like adding new employee records and updating existing ones, such as changing performance scores.
+Delta Lake handles these updates safely using transactions.

+We also run simple queries like counting total records and finding how many unique cities are present.
+One important feature is time travel, where we can go back to a previous version of the table before updates.
+This is useful if something goes wrong and we need to recover old data.

+Then we do some advanced analysis by grouping employees by department, collecting performance scores, filtering scores greater than 4, and counting them.

+In the second part, we simulate real-time data using Spark streaming.
+Instead of static data, new employee records are generated continuously and written into the Delta table.
+We monitor the stream to make sure it is running and query the table to see new data coming in.

+Finally, we run analytics like average performance score and employee count by department on the streaming data.
+At the end, we stop the stream and clean up resources.

+Overall, this assignment shows how to build a reliable data pipeline that handles both batch and real-time data using Delta Lake.

 Part 1: Building Reliable Data Pipelines with Delta Lake This homework aims to provide hands-on experience in building and maintaining a reliable data pipeline using Delta Lake.
 The focus will be on key Delta Lake features, such as schema